 Ozon takes “meta” liberties when he shows Isabelle and some of her high school classmates reciting quotes from Arthur Rimbaud’s poem “No One’s Serious at Seventeen.”

 And loud, blinding cafés are the last thing you need

 You stroll beneath green lindens on the promenade.”

 Gorgeously filmed by cinematographer Pascal Marti, “Jeune & Jolie” (“Young & Beautiful”) is a patient film that delves thoroughly into the generational mindsets of its age-disparate characters.
-Charlotte Rampling helps send the narrative to its evocative conclusion as Alice, the wife of one of Isabelle’s clients.
+Charlotte Rampling helps send the narrative to its evocative conclusion as a woman called Alice, the wife of one of Isabelle’s clients.
 You will never forget this truly mind-blowing film.

 Not Rated.
 95 mins.
 (A+) (Five Stars - out of five/no halves)